QueueRear/IR/README.md

 # IRproject
- IR project powered by Lucene
+ An information retrieval project powered by Lucene.
+ For the data collection is of `.xml` documents, dom4j is required for processing them.